oauthlib/oauthlib/docs/oauth1/server.rst

 access token.
 It is possible that the list of authorized realms is smaller than the list of requested realms.
 Clients can observe whether this is the case by comparing the `oauth_realms` parameter given in the token reponse.
-This way of indicated change of realms is backported from OAuth2 scope behaviour and is not in the OAuth 1 spec.
+This way of indicating change of realms is backported from OAuth2 scope behaviour and is not in the OAuth 1 spec.

 **Client**: